 “Lewd or lascivious” is defined as “arousing sexual desire.”

-This offense is a felony.
-A conviction of this offense could be punishable by up to eight years in state prison.
+A conviction of this offense could be punishable by up to 8 years in state prison.
+Probation is possible in these cases, but the offense does carry a maximum of 8 years in state prison.
 If you are accused of committing a lewd act on a minor in California, you are facing very serious consequences, and you should hire an attorney immediately.

 In order for the prosecution to prove their case, they must prove each of the following elements beyond a reasonable doubt: